fitzwebdev/fitzwebdev.github.io/README.md

 Yo welcome to my world.
 Stick around long enough and you might learn something about me.

 ### About
-JavaScript Developer attending Vets Who Code bootcamp.
+JavaScript Developer.
 My jam is creating beautiful and responsive websites with HTML, CSS, JavaScript and REACT.
 I think contributing to Open Source is incredibly important and essential to growth as a developer.

 ### Site Features
 + Dark mode.